 Being an entrepreneur today is vastly different than it was 20 years ago.
 Today, each of us has access to more capital, more technological tools, more information, more talent, and more computational power than the CEOs of the world’s biggest companies did just two decades ago.
 Steven Kotler, co-author of "Bold: How to Go Big, Create Wealth and Impact the World," explains the basic tenets of what he and Peter Diamandis call "exponential entrepreneurship."

-According to Peter Diamantis we must Understand Exponentials - Ultimately, his personal goal for this course is to mobilize a million entrepreneurs to take on the world’s biggest challenges..
-We’re local and linear thinkers in an exponential world.
+According to Peter Diamantis, we must Understand Exponentials - Ultimately, his personal goal for this course is to mobilize a million entrepreneurs to take on the world’s biggest challenges.
+We’re political and linear thinkers in an exponential world.
 Our brains haven’t had a significant upgrade in over a million years, whereas our technology is doubling in power every 18 to 24 months.
 Exponential technology is transforming products and services and disrupting industries.
 That’s why Ray Kurzweil and I cofounded Singularity University.
 Digitized: Turning every product or service into “1’s and 0’s.”
-Deceptive: The doubling of small numbers is deceptive.
+Deceptive: The doubling of small numbers is ambiguous.
 Start doubling 0.1 to 0.2… 0.4… 0.8… and at this phase, it all looks like “zero.”
 Disruptive: After we reach “1,” just 30 doublings later, we’re at 1 billion.
 Dematerialized: Exponential technology turns tangible “things” into digital apps.
 I no longer carry around GPS equipment -- it’s an app on my phone.
 Demonetized: The cost of duplicating and sending an app is essentially zero.
 Democratized: Once products and services are digital, they go global and can become ubiquitous.
-Exponential entrepreneurs use the 6 D’s as a technological road map to predict where technologies are going and when to capitalize on the opportunities.
+Exponential entrepreneurs use the 6 D’s as a technological roadmap to predict where technologies are going and when to capitalize on the opportunities.
 This framework gives them an unfair advantage over competitors.
-Each of these is a stage in the exponential entrepreneur process, which Kotler explains is a great way to get a leg up over the competition.
+Each of these is a stage in the exponential entrepreneur process, which Kotler explains is a great way to get a leg up on the competition.

 Exponential entrepreneurs understand that technology is a force that transforms things from scarcity to abundance.
 Technology is creating a world of abundance in almost every major arena, including energy, knowledge, transportation, computation, access to education and access to healthcare.
-Once these industries transform from scarcity to abundance, their products and services become cheap (or free) and their quality goes through the roof.
-Exponential entrepreneurs understand that despite the constant barrage of negative news from the Crisis News Network (my joking term for CNN) and its ilk, the world is becoming better at an extraordinary rate on almost every possible measure, including food, energy, education, poverty and health.
+Once these industries transform from scarcity to abundance, their products and services become cheap (or free), and their quality goes through the roof.
+Exponential entrepreneurs understand that despite the constant barrage of negative news from the Crisis News Network (my joking term for CNN) and its ilk, the world is becoming better at an extraordinary rate on almost every possible measure, including food, energy, education, poverty, and health.

 - AI/Machine Learning